djmbiana/bank-marketing-ab-test-analysis/README.md

 ## Limitations

-- Observational data — no random assignment to contact groups
+- Observational data: clients were not randomly assigned to contact frequency groups
 - High-contact clients may be inherently harder to convert, independent of contact frequency
-- `unknown` values in contact method, poutcome, job, and education introduce uncertainty
+- `unknown` values in contact method, poutcome, job, and education introduce uncertainty and should be interpreted cautiously
 - Causal conclusions require a properly randomized experiment

 ---